Canadian singer Jacob Hoggard convicted of sexual assault

-The frontman for the Canadian band Hedley has been convicted of sexual assault causing bodily harm to an Ottawa woman but acquitted of the same charge involving a teenage fan
+Hoggard was seen hugging his wife in the courtroom after the jury’s verdict was read

-Jacob Hoggard, the frontman for the Canadian band Hedley, was convicted Sunday of sexual assault causing bodily harm to an Ottawa woman but acquitted of the same charge involving a teenage fan.
+Jacob Hoggard, frontman for the Canadian band Hedley, has been convicted of sexual assault for causing bodily harm to an Ottawa woman in the fall of 2016.

-Hoggard, 37, was also found not guilty of sexual interference, a charge alleging the sexual touching of someone under 16, in an incident involving the same teen fan when she was 15.
+The trial, where a jury deliberated for six days, also acquitted the 37-year-old singer of groping and raping a teenage fan when she was 15 years old.

+They alleged he raped the Ottawa woman in a Toronto hotel in November 2016.

 Both complainants testified they were left bleeding and bruised.
-They each said that among other things, Hoggard slapped them, spit in their mouths and called them derogatory names, and that he restricted their breathing at one point.
+They each said that among other things, Hoggard slapped them, spat in their mouths, and called them derogatory names.
+They also testified that he restricted their breathing at one point.

 During the roughly month-long trial, Hoggard testified his memory of the encounters wasn’t clear, but he said that he had consensual, “passionate” sex with the complainants and that he didn’t touch the teen sexually until after she turned 16.